-Accounts apprentice Abbie Conquest explains her move to Cumbria from Derbyshire and training to be a Chartered Accountant.
+Accounts apprentice Abbie Conquest explains her move to Cumbria from Derbyshire and training to be an Accountant.

 I was born and grew up in Derbyshire and had never even been to Cumbria until I was 20 when I visited Keswick with my family.
 Six months later I got a job as an outdoor activity instructor near Derwentwater and moved there, originally only planning to stay a year or two – I then met my partner (who is from Cumbria) and never left!